 - The avoidance and ultimately the elimination of certain types of food that the sufferer may not view as “pure” such as artificial colors, flavors, and preservatives, and foods that may have been genetically or chemically modified or treated with pesticides

-- The avoidance of certain food groups that society has deemed “unhealthy” (10)
+- The avoidance of certain processed food groups that society has deemed “unhealthy” (10)

-The crazy thing is that there is clear overwhelming evidence that these processed foods cause disease.
+The crazy thing is that there is clear overwhelming evidence that these processed foods do actually cause disease.

-One large observational prospective study, showed higher consumption of ultra-processed foods was associated with higher risks of cardiovascular, coronary heart, and cerebrovascular diseases.
-(11) An increase in ultraprocessed foods consumption also appears to be associated with an overall higher mortality risk among this adult population according to another study.
+One large observational prospective study showed higher consumption of ultra-processed foods was associated with higher risks of cardiovascular, coronary heart, and cerebrovascular diseases.
+(11) An increase in ultra-processed foods consumption also appears to be associated with overall higher mortality risk among this adult population according to another study.
 (12)

 The most damning results come from a large observational study published online Feb.
 11, 2019, by JAMA Internal Medicine, where almost 45,000 adults ages 45 and older completed several dietary assessments over a two-year period.
 On average, ultra-processed foods made up about 15% of their daily diet as measured in grams.

-After nine years, the researchers found a direct statistical connection between higher intake of ultra-processed food and a higher risk of early death from all causes, especially cancers and cardiovascular disease.
+After nine years, the researchers found a direct statistical connection between a higher intake of ultra-processed food and a higher risk of early death from all causes, especially cancers and cardiovascular disease., the most common killers.

-Eating clean is therefore not an eating disorder, but rather a very sensible move if you want to presevre your health.
+Eating clean is therefore not an eating disorder, but rather a very sensible move if you want to preserve your health.

 My suggestion is, try to eat as clean as you can without getting fanatical about it.
-If you move towards a higher percentage of clean food (food without chemical additives) your body will respond with more energy, a stronger immune system and quicker healing responses.
+If you move towards a higher percentage of clean food (food without processing or any chemical additives) your body will respond with more energy, a stronger immune system, and quicker healing responses.

-Another point to make is that going organic is not considered the same as clean eating, as clean eating also includes avoiding unprocessed foods.
-Orgainc food is a slightly different apporach, so it’s worth mentioning that here also.
+Another point to make is that going organic is not considered the same as clean eating, as clean eating also includes avoiding all processed foods.
+Organic food is a slightly different approach, so let’s compare the two.